danielberkompas/rspec_best_practices/3_HOW_TO_TEST_CLASSES.md

   #   ClassName#instance_method failed ...
   #
   describe "#instance_method" do
-    # Do setup for the method with "let" syntax
+    # Do setup for the method with "let" syntax.
+Your method is
+    # going to need an instance of your class to operate on, for
+    # example.
+    let(:class_name) { ClassName.new }
     let(:some_var) { some_value }
     # etc...

     # Set the subject
-    subject { some_var }
+    subject { class_name }

-    # Run any additional setup you need
+    # Run any additional setup you need. `before` runs before every
-    # `before` runs before every "it" block in
+    # "it" block in the current scope.
-    # the current scope
     before { do_some_more_setup }

     # When you're testing expectations like should_receive,